mecid/mecid.github.io/_posts/2021-01-20-profiling-swiftui-app-using-instruments.md

 ![instruments](/public/profile5.png)

+> To learn more about other templates available in Instruments app, take a look at ["Instruments Tutorial with Swift: Getting Started"](https://www.raywenderlich.com/16126261-instruments-tutorial-with-swift-getting-started).

 #### Conclusion
 Today we have learned how to use Instruments app and its SwiftUI template to profile our apps.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!